Essential Bear Safety in Yellowstone National Park, WY

 Keep in mind that by carrying bear spray you are not only protecting yourself and your companions, but also contributing to bear conservation in Yellowstone by reducing potential bear-human conflicts.
 Just carrying bear spray doesn’t make you immune from bear encounters either.
 The first line of protection is always your own appropriate behavior.

-Where to get bear spray: You can now rent bear spray in Yellowstone.
-Bear spray rental kiosks are located in Gardiner, West Yellowstone, and Canyon Village.
+You can rent bear spray inside Yellowstone or at a location on your way.
 Be aware if you purchase the spray and are flying home, it cannot be checked, carried on, or shipped USPS.
 To recycle bear spray, stop by any hotel front desk, ranger station, camping store, or visitor center to learn more.

 Want to experience Yellowstone in-depth?
 See what makes Yellowstone National Park a great place to work for a season or longer!